The parameters are variables defined in the declaration of a function and are used to receive values when the function is invoked.

 Increment(value);

-Passing parameters by reference allows the function to modify the original value of the passed variable.
+Passing parameters by reference allows the function to modify the original value of the variable that we have passed to the function.
 This is achieved using the ref

 keyword.